Key dates for school nursery entry September 2024

 However, the PAN can be subject to change, for example:

-- If a school delivers 30 hour funded places for eligible children where each place will use 2 of the ‘15 hour sessions’ shown in the PAN
+- If a school delivers 30 hour entitlement places for eligible children where each place will use 2 of the ‘15 hour sessions’ shown in the PAN

 - To support sustainability where applications are lower than expected and cannot fill a class to the required level